PowerShell/DscResources/StyleGuidelines.md

 ### Correct Format for Comments

 There should not be any commented-out code in checked-in files.
-The first letter of the comment should be captialized.
+The first letter of the comment should be capitalized.

 Single line comments should be on their own line and start with a single pound-sign followed by a single space.
 The comment should be indented the same amount as the following line of code.